chetanbg1/cbg-microservice/README.md

     can used with get, put, post, delete

 @Repository
-    marks class as DAO, used on class that has databse persistent logic
+    marks class as DAO, used on class that has database persistent logic

 @Value("${server.port}")
 	fetch the value from application.properties file